 English Capstone (ENG 4893)

-Dr. Macey, who joined the UCO faculty in 1999, chaired the Department of English from 2007 until 2015 and currently serves as an Assistant Vice President in the Division of Academic Affairs, coordinating a range of initiatives in the areas of inclusion, diversity, and globalization.
-He served as an Assistant Professor of English at the University of Puget Sound in Tacoma, Washington, from 2001 until 2004.
+Macey served from 2007-15 as chairperson of the Department of English and from 2016-19 as an assistant vice president in the Office of Academic Affairs, coordinating a range of initiatives in the areas of inclusion, diversity, and globalization.
+He served as an assistant professor of English at the University of Puget Sound in Tacoma, Washington, from 2001-04.

-Dr. Macey is the coeditor, with Hans Ostrom of the University of Puget Sound, of the five-volume Greenwood Encyclopedia of African American Literature (2005) and the one-volume African American Literature: An Encyclopedia for Students (2019).
-He has also published essays and presented papers at national conferences on topics including eighteenth-century Utopian fiction, the adaptation of Classical motifs in Renaissance poetry, the representation of sexuality and gender in literature and film, and the history of Oklahoma’s BGLTQ community.
+Macey is the coeditor, with Hans Ostrom of the University of Puget Sound, of the five-volume Greenwood Encyclopedia of African American Literature (2005) and the one-volume African American Literature: An Encyclopedia for Students (2019).
+He has also published essays and presented papers at national and international conferences on topics including eighteenth-century Utopian fiction, the adaptation of Classical motifs in Renaissance poetry, the representation of gender and sexuality in literature and film, and the history of Oklahoma's LGBTQIA+ community.